Eshraq1991/Workfam-Task/README.md

 it is a small project so our patners can upload their services time slots, and manage it by retreiving, adding, updating and deleting for both type of partners

-. log in page => to authenticate the partner from firebase authentication . home page => has two options 1- register 2- login
+. log in page => to authenticate the partner from firebase authentication.<br>
+. home page => has two options 1- register 2- login.<br>
-. register page => to register a new partner by providing its information and type . schedule => a schedule to manage appointments and services.
+. register page => to register a new partner by providing its information and type.<br>
+. schedule => a schedule to manage appointments and services.<br>

 ## Technologies Used